011ivand3r/hyperlapse/README.md

 # hyperlapse-bot

-This is a bot that takes a video and an audio as inputs and gives a hyperlapse/timelapse as output.
+This is a bot that takes a normal video and an audio as inputs and gives a hyperlapse/timelapse as output.

 ## How to use